 Total time: 1 hour and 15 minutes

-Although Hummingbird cake’s birthplace is Jamaica, it has become integral to Texas cuisine.
-The cake is a creamy, sweet, and tropical deliciousness with banana-pineapple spice mix and cinnamon.
+Although Hummingbird cake’s birthplace is Jamaica, this food starting with H has become integral to Texas cuisine.
+The cake is creamy, sweet, and tropical, with banana-pineapple spice mix and cinnamon.

 Its recipe dates back to the 60s, and it rose to fame quickly after being one of the most requested recipes in Southern Living magazine in 1990.
 The cake is sure a safe pick for desserts.
 But it’s possible to serve it as breakfast too.